 Is Sourdough Healthier than Regular Bread?

-In addition to the tang and bite of sourdough, it also contains more fiber, vitamins and minerals than regular bread.
+In addition to the tang and bite of sourdough, it also contains more fiber, vitamins and minerals than regular bread and it can even help with weight loss.
 The bacteria present in fermented foods are thought to be beneficial for digestion and lowering cholesterol levels.

 Sourdough bread also has more protein than regular bread, containing 6.6 grams per slice, which is the same as two eggs or three ounces of meat.